Lizzo earns first-ever Grammys, taking home 3 awards

-LOS ANGELES -- Instead of singing "Truth Hurts," powerhouse performer Lizzo might be saying truth wins!
+LOS ANGELES (KTRK) -- Instead of singing "Truth Hurts," powerhouse performer Lizzo might be saying truth wins!

 The singer, who went to school in Alief ISD and attended the University of Houston, took home three Grammy awards Sunday night at the ceremony held in the famed Staples Center in Los Angeles.